Written by Tushar Singh (Director, Doctor's Chamber) · Reviewed by Amit Singh (HOD, MBBS & MD/MS Admissions) · Last updated .

 - Real-time Alerts: Never miss a registration deadline for any state.

-- Rank Analysis: We predict which college you can get based on 10 years of data.
+- Rank Analysis: We predict which college you can realistically get based on years of closing-rank data.

-- Documentation Support: Expert help with Domicile, Category and NRI paperwork.
+- Documentation Support: Expert help with Domicile, Category and NRI paperwork — including Embassy certificates and sponsorship affidavits.

 - Global Options: If Indian private colleges exceed your budget, we facilitate admissions in NMC-approved universities in Georgia, Russia, Uzbekistan and more.